 9.5 The PID Standards, made under section 60 of the PID Act, as published by the Queensland Ombudsman, set out the mandatory data to be recorded and reported to the Queensland Ombudsman.
 Data should be submitted, where possible, using the RaPID reporting database operated by the oversight agency.
 Data about public interest disclosures received by, or referred to, the University in RaPID should be entered within 30 days of the assessment of the matter as a public interest disclosure (up to the ‘case submission’ stage in RaPID), and updated in RaPID within 30 days of the management of the public interest disclosure being finalised (up to ‘case closed’ stage in RaPID).

 10. PID Management Program Review

-An evaluation of the effectiveness of the University’s public interest disclosure management program, as set out in these procedures, should be provided to the Vice-Chancellor and President by the Director, Human Resources on an annual basis, as part of the University’s Compliance Management Framework.
+An evaluation of the effectiveness of the University’s public interest disclosure management program, as set out in these procedures, should be provided to the Vice-Chancellor and President by the Director, People and Culture on an annual basis, as part of the University’s Compliance Management Framework.
 This should include evidence of regular auditing of the records to ensure compliance with reporting requirements.
 The reports should provide evidence of regular analysis of public interest disclosures to identify any systemic issues and trends.
 The report should also enable learnings from these analyses to inform improvements to service delivery, personnel management, business processes and internal controls.